shanemhartley/shanemhartley/README.md

  ###  👋 Hi!
 I'm Shane!

-👍 I'm a Results-oriented and automation-focused IT professional
+👍 I'm a Results-oriented and automation-focused IT professional!

 👀 I’m making new connections on GitHub!
 Let's connect! <br>